Navid200/xDrip/docs/Intermittent.md

 * If disconnections persist, try enabling `Avoid Scanning`.

-* For Samsung devices, try `Trust Auto-Connect` on the [Bluetooth settings page](./images/ble-recommended-stngs.png).
+* For Samsung devices, try enabling `Trust Auto-Connect` on the [Bluetooth settings page](./images/ble-recommended-stngs.png).

 If the problem persists, please [open a discussion](https://github.com/NightscoutFoundation/xDrip/discussions) for further assistance.